The Lubin mine is located in Poland, on the northern border of the town of Lubin, in Lower Silesia.

 It is the oldest mine in the Polish Copper Belt.
 The recoverable resources of Lubin-Małomice deposit (as at 31.12.2017) are over 336 million Mg of copper ore.
 The average copper content in the ore is 0.95% and silver – 48 g/Mg.

-Lubin-Małomice deposit is characterized by intensive tectonical displacements within orebody, especially in it south-west part – the deposit lays here in small depth, under loose Cainozoic sediments but with dense grid of faults with big displacements.
-In areas with such intensive tectonic events exploitation is very hard, in some cases impossible.
-The depth where copper orebody occurs in Lubin-Małomice deposit range from 368 m up to 1006 m in depth.
+The Lubin-Małomice deposit contains high grades of silver in addition to copper, with an average grade of Ag in geological resources of 55g/Mg.
+The dominant lithological type of copper ore is sandstone rock – nearly 70% of resources.
+Lubin-Małomice deposit is characterized by intensive tectonic displacements within orebody, especially in it south-west part – the deposit here is deposited at a shallow depth, under loose Cenozoic sediments but with a dense grid of faults with high throws.
+In areas with such intensive tectonic events, exploitation is very difficult, in some cases impossible.
+The recoverable deposit currently exploited by the Lubin mine is characterized by variability in thickness ranging from 1.5 m to 5.5 m, with an average depth of 2.8 m.
+The depth of deposition of copper ores in the Lubin-Małomice deposit ranges from 368 to 1006 m.

-The deposit is mined by the room-and-pillar method, using natural roof settlement as well as hydraulic backfill.
-There are seven shafts from 494 to 963 m deep in the mine.
-One is an extraction shaft, while the rest are used for material transport and ventilation purposes.
+The deposit is mined by the room-and-pillar method, using natural roof deflection as well as hydraulic backfill.
+The mine has seven shafts with depths ranging from 494 to 963 m, one of which is a production shaft and the remaining shafts are used for personnel and material transport as well as ventilation purposes.
 The production process comprises preparatory work, access and extraction, and transport of ore from the faces to the surface.